 - Congenital kyphosis – babies are born with this condition

-- Scheuermann’s kyphosis – this type runs in families and typically appears during the teenage years and it’s cause is unknown
+- Scheuermann’s kyphosis – this type is genetic and usually shows up during a person's teenage years

 The causes of kyphosis include:

 - Abnormal fetal development

 - Certain diseases, including Marfan syndrome, cancer, tuberculosis, cerebral palsy and polio

 Kyphosis is typically diagnosed through an X-ray of the spine that uses radiation to photograph structures inside the body.
 A breathing test may also be conducted.